 The Company's Art-DL property has an historical adit with a large quartz vein containing values up to 42 g/t gold over 1.0 metre.
-Drilling during 2010 beneath the adit did not intersect the quartz vein or significant gold values and the orientation of the gold-bearing quartz vein in the adit remains unknown.
+Drilling during 2010 beneath the adit did not intersect the quartz vein and the orientation of the gold-bearing quartz vein in the adit remains unknown.
 To the southwest of the adit, drill hole GL10-3 returned 72.5 metres of 4.03 g/t silver including 20.0 metres of 8.5 g/t silver.
 These results are thought to be positive and of exploration interest.
 Several positive anomalies of up to 1.8 g/t gold in soil also occur that require further investigation, and much of the Art-DL property remains unexplored.
-The Art-DL property is thought to hold potential for sediment hosted bulk tonnage gold deposits with similarities to the Thunder Ridge and the Spanish Mountain gold deposit that are located to the south and north, respectively.

-On February 13, 2012 the Company released results from 2011 sampling including the location of new showings containing 1.04 g/t gold, 17.7 g/t silver and 0.29 g/t gold, 14.0 g/t silver in quartz carbonate veins within black phyllite.
+New showings to the north of the drilling returned 1.04 g/t gold, 17.7 g/t silver and 0.29 g/t gold, 14.0 g/t silver in quartz carbonate veins within black phyllite.
 These results are consistent with previous results from the property and expand the area containing positive gold and silver values.
-Further work is recommended to include geological mapping, trenching and drilling.
+The Art-DL property is thought to hold potential for sediment-hosted "orogenic" bulk tonnage gold deposits with similarities to the Thunder Ridge and the Spanish Mountain gold deposit that are located to the south and north, respectively.